World Emergency Relief Dental Services

 What steps should I take if I have a dental emergency?

-Firstly, if the patient is unconscious, is experiencing uncontrollable bleeding or is experiencing any other symptoms that require immediate medical attention, stop reading this site now and call 911.
+Firstly, if the patient is unconscious, is experiencing uncontrollable bleeding or is experiencing any other symptoms that require immediate medical attention, stop reading this site now and call or text 911.
 You should always call for help in the event of a medical emergency.

 If the patient is not experiencing any of the above but has had a dental accident involving a dislodged or partially dislodged tooth, he or she should still see an emergency dentist as quickly as possible.
 For the best chance at saving and re-inserting the tooth, try to see a dentist within an hour of the accident.
 Scroll to the sidebar at the top of the page for first-aid tips in the meantime.